phd20/phd20.github.io/src/content/blog/ttrpg-creators.md

 - [RPG with DBJ](https://www.youtube.com/@RPGwithDBJ).
 A **hidden gem** of fun streams covering the hobby and worldbuilding from the angle of weekly "themes."
 - [Mastering Dungeons](https://www.youtube.com/@masteringdungeons).
 A **must-listen podcast** by two veteran game designers that answers listener questions, covers industry news, and dives deep into various products and topics.
 - [The Arcane Library](https://www.youtube.com/@TheArcaneLibrary).
 Fantastic game designer that also makes fun and useful videos from time to time.
+- [Esper the Bard](https://www.youtube.com/@esperthebard).
+The **first** D&D YouTuber.
+He's got a massive library of great content and is a truly creative soul.
 - [Woodwwad](https://www.youtube.com/@woodwwad).
 Some older, deeply immersive actual plays and top-tier worldbuilding videos.
 - [Tallsquall](https://www.youtube.com/@Tallsquall).
 Incredibly good actual plays.
 - [Emergent Play](https://www.youtube.com/@EmergentPlay).
 Short, opinionated videos on game and play theory.